Home Insurance

 A professional inspection will not only inform you of the risks in the home, but also any upgrades you may want or need to make to get your property insured.

-“There are definitely some things to consider from an insurance standpoint when thinking about buying a heritage property,” says Josh Hansen, a personal insurance advisor at Mitch Insurance Brokers.
+“There are definitely some things to consider from an insurance standpoint when thinking about buying a heritage property,” says Josh Hansen, sales team leader at Mitch Insurance Brokers.

-You’ll need to know how old the home is, what type of wiring and plumbing it relies on and whether updates have been made for these systems — and whether the home can even be covered by insurance.
+You’ll need to know how old the home is, what type of wiring and plumbing it relies on, whether updates have been made for these systems—and whether the home can even be covered by insurance.

 Without this knowledge, your mortgage may even hang in the balance.